colinkiama/UWPPackagesGetter/README.md

 # UWPPackagesGetter
 Windows Runtime Component that gets all installed apps from your users Windows 10 Device.
 (Win32 Programs are not included).

-Note: This used restricted capabilites so only Business accounts can upload apps using this Runtime Component to the Store.
+Note: This uses restricted capabilites so only Business accounts can upload apps using this Runtime Component to the Store.
 However, anyone can still use this if they are sideloading the app.

 ## Before you start, do this first: